The Butter and Egg Man: Production

 When the Broadway run of the play ended in April 1926, Gregory Kelly starred in its national tour.
 Kelly had a heart attack in Pittsburgh in February 1927, and the tour was abandoned.
 Kelly was transferred to a New York City sanitarium by his wife, actress Ruth Gordon, but he was unable to recover and died July 9, 1927, at age 36.

 The London premiere of The Butter and Egg Man took place August 27, 1927, at the Garrick Theatre.
 Presented by an American company, the play was performed 31 times, closing on September 27, 1927.
 Robert Middlemass reprised his Broadway role as Joe Lehman.

 Revivals

-Recent stagings of the play include Punch Line Theatre in Manhattan in 1982, and by the Off Broadway Atlantic Theater Company in 2002.
+Stagings of the play include Punch Line Theatre in Manhattan in 1982, and by the Off Broadway Atlantic Theater Company in 2002.

 Reception

 New York critics were unanimous in their praise for The Butter and Egg Man.
 In his review of the play's premiere, Gilbert W. Gabriel wrote in The Sun that it was "the wittiest and liveliest jamboree of the behind-the-scenes ever distilled from the atmosphere of Broadway."
 Walter Winchell wrote that "first nighters roared at the dialogue".
 "The audience nearly laughed itself to death", wrote John Anderson of The New York Evening Post.
 Alexander Woollcott called the play "richly and continuously amusing".
 "If you like smart, funny, sentimental, satirical comedies, here is a chance to enjoy yourself", wrote Percy Hammond of the New York Herald Tribune.